gurjot06oct/Cplusplus/14 Templates/01 Template.md

 Function templates can participate in function overloading.
 When a function template and a non-template function match equally well for a given function call, the non-template function is preferred.

 Function templates in C++ are fundamental for generic programming and allow for flexible and reusable code that operates seamlessly across different types.
 Understanding these aspects helps in effectively leveraging the power of templates in C++ development.

-## **Template and Overloading**

-Function templates can participate in function overloading.
-When a function template and a non-template function match equally well for a given function call, the non-template function is preferred.

-Function templates in C++ are fundamental for generic programming and allow for flexible and reusable code that operates seamlessly across different types.
-Understanding these aspects helps in effectively leveraging the power of templates in C++ development.